BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Silent payments circumvent both these issues by using static addresses (starting with `sp1`).

-Silent payments circumvent both these issues by using static addresses (starting with sp1).
-This simplifies the payment experience while preserving privacy.
+## How silent payments work

-Here's how silent payments make this possible:
+Silent payments are made in 4 broad steps:
-1. The receiver shares/publishes a static payment address
+1. The receiver shares/publishes a static payment address (manual, one-time)
-2. The sender obtains & uses it to derive a unique on-chain address
+2. The sender obtains & uses it to derive a unique on-chain address (partly automated)
-3. The sender broadcasts a transaction that pays this derived address
+3. The sender broadcasts a transaction that pays this derived address (manual)
-4. The receiver scans the blockchain & identifies the payment as theirs by verifying that they control this address
+4. The receiver scans the blockchain & identifies their payments (automated)

 {% include picture.html
    image = "/assets/images/guide/how-it-works/silent-payments/how-silent-payments-work.png"